Napoleon tries for a decisive victory against the Prussians at Ligny.

 Napoleon’s deployment resembled an sharp zigzag with two projecting points.
 Vandamme’s III Corps was massed on a northwest, southeast axis on the front from Wagnelee to St Amand, each brigade massed in battalion columns fronted by artillery and skirmishers.
 Likewise deployed, at a right angle stretching to the northeast along the front of Ligny was Gerard’s IV Corps whose right bent backwards following the bend of the river Southwest to Balatre.
 The majority of the right flank was covered by the Reserve Cavalry under overall command of Marshal Grouchy.
 Napoleon told Count Gerard that he wondered it the fate of the campaign would be decided that day.
 “It is possible that in 3 hours the issue of the war will be decided” How right he was, but he continued; “If Ney carries out my orders well, not a single gun of the Prussian army will escape; it is caught red handed”.

-Brushing through the tall crops in the intense heat a thick cordon of French Tirailleurs thrown out before the columns began to duel the Prussian Jaegers of Jagow’s Brigade, who manned the walls and hedges that obstructed the way.
+Brushing through the tall crops in the intense heat, the thick cordon of Tirailleurs thrown out before the columns began to duel the Prussian Jaegers of Jagow’s Brigade, who manned the walls and hedges that obstructed the way.
 Amongst these enclosures and narrow lanes the dense columns started to take casualties, as soon as the Prussian artillery officers on the heights saw that the attack was general, their batteries came alive.
 A ghastly welter of iron and lead assailed the French, but stolidly they closed the gaps in the ranks, stepped over their dead comrades and to the beat of the drums and the encouragement of their officers Lefol’s first brigade under Baron Vernier cleared the hedges and coverts with the bayonet.

 outer buildings and killed every man they found.
 There was a brief halt in the advance to reorganise meanwhile Girard’s men had pushed back the Prussian Skirmishers and had come up against firm resistance on the outskirts of St Amand la Haie, from IR.
 2/29, which held on stubbornly until Major von Kleist of IR 1/29 on the left was forced back prompting IR.
 29 to pull out.
 While Girard was trading volleys, Lefol came on again at St Amand.
 The 15eme and 23eme Ligne lead the attack, with the 2nd brigade in reserve.
-The French infantry went grimly through the streets, chasing the Prussian skirmishers before them, smoke and brick dust swirling in the heat, shell fire burst overhead and exploded in the rooftops which soon brought the black smoke and orange flame to the growing inferno.
+The French infantry went grimly through the streets, chasing the Prussian skirmishers before them, smoke and brick dust swirling in the heat, shell fire burst overhead and exploded in the rooftops which soon brought black smoke and orange flame to the growing inferno.
 Emerging panting, dirty and disorganised on the northern side they looked over the Willow lined Ligne brook and saw the dark columns of General Steinmetz’ brigade, weapons glittering in the sunlight, colour’s flying, ready to advance.

 As Vandamme’s men had come under fire, Comte Gerard, commanding IV Corps, bade Baron Pécheux’s 12th Division take Ligny.
 It was a picturesque rural place with a little a church square and a common, all surrounded by typical Belgian cottages and country houses.
 It’s structure was based around two streets that ran parallel either side to the willow lined brook, and connected by small wooden bridges.
 On the south bank was the rue d’En-Haut and to the north the rue d’En-Bas